zuercher8353/BINF4241-group28/Assignment5/ANSWERS.md

 no bugs were found in Task 1

-We are not testing for the boardsize input, as we would have to rearrange our code to be able to test.
+We are not testing for the boardsize input, as we would have to rearrange our code to be able to test it.
 However, we are only allowed to correct errors.

 ##Task2
 #####GameBoardTest: